tewhatuora/api-standards/docs/api-security/04-SecurityControls.md

 Where there is NOT an appropriate representation in HSIF regarding classification the New Zealand Government [Protective Security Requirements (PSR)](https://protectivesecurity.govt.nz/classification-system/overview/) guidance is used
 :::

+### Endorsements

+PSR classification guidelines include the use of [Endorsements](https://protectivesecurity.govt.nz/classification-system/overview/endorsements/).
+As per HSIF the primary classification for information covered by these API standards is **IN-CONFIDENCE** with the endorsement **MEDICAL**.

+API providers **MUST** use the correct endorsement, following the guidelines in PSR, when undertaking classification analysis.

 Depending on the classification of the information that is presented in the APIs and the Risk Framework applied, different access controls will need to be applied.
 This section provides a summary of the controls that **SHOULD** be implemented when protecting Health APIs.
 The five areas that **MUST** be considered are:

 - Confidentiality